Masahiro Yanagida

 is a Japanese male volleyball player.
 He is a member of the Japan men's national volleyball team, playing Outside Hitter.
-At the club level he plays for the JTEKT Stings.
+At the club level he plays for the Tokyo Great Bears.
 Yanagida captained the senior national team from 2018 to 2021.

 Career

 Yanagida started playing volleyball at 7 years old under the influence of his parents.
 While attending Toyo High School in 2010, his school participated in the 41st Spring High Tournament.
 He led his team to win the championships as the captain.

 In 2011, he entered Keio University in the Faculty of Environment and Information studies.

 He was registered as a member of Japan men's national volleyball team in 2013.
 In October of the same year, it was announced he would debut in the V.League (Japanese Volleyball League) with Suntory Sunbirds.
 He made his debut on 14 March 2015 by participating in the final 6 match against Panasonic Panthers.

 On 24 April 2017 Suntory Sunbirds announced that Yanagida would leave the team at the Kurowashiki All Japan Volleyball Tournament and transfer overseas as a professional contract player.

 On 21 June 2017 he announced that he would play overseas in Deutsche Volleyball-Bundesliga to Volleyball Bisons Buhl.
 He also signed a contract with Amuse Inc. He also entered in a contract with Asics.